Martial arts: movies VS reality, 7 differences

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).

-The problem is that training and combat are very far from what is shown on film.
+The problem is that both martial training and combat (as in sport or self-defense) are very far from what is shown on film.

-With this article, we want to list some of the most incisive differences that (even if exposed with a certain hilarity) can clarify a few crucial aspects.
+With this article, we want therefore to list some of the most incisive differences that (even if exposed with a certain hilarity) can clarify the most crucial aspects.

-A note by Master Kongling – Before continuing it must be stressed that: we love martial arts movies, we respect the involved people and we appreciate their artistic performances (in many cases, we can even extrapolate useful teachings from them, read 5 teachings from the movie Birth of the Dragon).
-Said this, at the same time, we want to help the more inexperienced to trace a line between reality and fantasy (a line that too many people seem not able to recognize).
+A note by Master Kongling – Before continuing it must be stressed that: we love martial arts movies, we respect the involved workers (actors, stuntmen, directors, set designers, etc.) and we appreciate their artistic performances (in many cases, we can even extrapolate useful teachings from them, read 5 teachings from the movie Birth of the Dragon).
+Said this, at the same time, we want to help the more inexperienced to trace a line between reality and fantasy (a distinction that too many people seem not able to recognize).

 7 differences between reality and cinematic fiction